SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab3/README.md

 ```
 If everything works properly, you will see your robot moving around the track and avoid collisions with other agents.

+Note: At different areas of the track (such as in the inner circle), your truck may swerve in either direction drastically to avoid the dynamic obstacle.
+This is completely normal behavior that is dictated by the costs of the obstacles in conjunction to the state and control cost.
+Therefore, tuning the costs of each is important in fixing these issues but is not expected of you until the final Lab.

 You can also use RQT (**Figure 7**) to adjust FRS parameters, as described in the previous sections.
 What will happen if you increase $d_x$ and $d_y$ and set all $K$ terms to 0? **Please upload your observations (e.g., as a comment or separate document) in your final submission on Canvas**.

+**Submission:**

+1. Video of truck successfully avoiding 2 static obstacles and continuing its path
+2. Video of truck succcesfully overtaking or avoiding a dynamic truck once
+3. Document answering the above quesiton about** $d_x$, $d_y$ and $K$

 ![You can use RQT to setup Dynamic Reconfigure Parameters for FRS](assets/rqt_dyn_obs.png)